1974, Tirana, Albania

-Anri Sala employs moving images and their soundtracks to probe historical ruptures and failures of language.
-Using a variety of platforms –video installation, sculpture, photography, performance and movie scores–, he explores non-verbal modes of expression through narratives or ideas.
-By distancing us from a “logical”, direct, language-based understanding, his work opens the door to multiple perspectives and interpretations.
-In contrast with traditional cinema, his distinctive use of film challenges the supremacy of the image, allowing sound to serve as an important narrative cue: the music speaks to history and memory, it brings together the past, present, and future of the viewer into a single filmic experience.
-This “continuous present" found in Sala’s work has the effect of grounding the audience in a specific moment rather than projecting them into the illusion of what they see.
-His videos are presented in a wide range of immersive spaces that must be experienced with the whole body: modified environments with careful lighting and sound design that stimulate a visceral experience of the architecture.
-By creating this state of awareness, the artist proposes an exercise in civil resistance with political implications; his work allows us to reconsider the relationship of our own space and time to the location and historical moment depicted in the films.
+Anri Sala employs moving images and their soundtracks to investigate historical ruptures and failures of language.
+Using a variety of platforms including video installation, sculpture, photography, performance and movie scores, he explores non-verbal modes of expression through narratives or ideas.
+His work opens to a multiplicity of perspectives and interpretations by distancing the viewer from a “logical,” direct or language-based understanding.
+In contrast to traditional cinema, Sala's distinctive use of film challenges the supremacy of the image, instead allowing sound to serve as an important narrative cue.
+The music speaks to history and memory, bringing the viewer’s past, present and future into a single filmic experience.
+This “continuous present” found in Sala’s work has the effect of grounding the audience in a specific moment rather than projecting them into the illusion of what they see.
+His videos are presented in a wide range of immersive spaces that must be experienced with the whole body: modified environments with careful lighting and sound design that stimulate a visceral experience of the surrounding architecture.
+By creating this state of awareness, Sala proposes an exercise in civil resistance with political implications; his work allows us to reconsider the relationship of our own space and time to the location and historical moment depicted in the films.

-Anri Sala studied at the University of Arts (UART) in Tirana, after which he attended the École nationale supérieure des arts décoratifs in Paris.
-He completed his Postgraduate Studies in film directing at Le Fresnoy-Studio national des arts contemporains in Tourcoing, France.
-In 2001 he received the Young Artist Prize of the 49th Venice Biennial; he is the recipient of the Absolut Art Award 2011 and Prix Gilles-Dusein (2000).
-He has also been short listed for the Hugo Boss Prize (2002) and Preis der Nationalgalerie für junge Kunst (2005).
+Sala studied at the University of Arts (UART) in Tirana, Albania, after which he attended the École nationale supérieure des arts décoratifs in Paris.
+He completed his Postgraduate Studies in film directing at Le Fresnoy – Studio national des arts contemporains in Tourcoing, France.
+In 2001, he received the Young Artist Prize of the 49th Venice Biennial, and was recipient of the Absolut Art Award 2011 and Prix Gilles-Dusein (2000).
+He was also shortlisted for the Hugo Boss Prize (2002) and Pries der Nationalgalerie für junge Kunst (2005).

-His most recent solo exhibitions include: Anri Sala, Castello di Rivoli Museo d’Arte Contemporanea, Turin, Italy (2019); The Last Resort, Garage Museum of Contemporary Art, Moscow (2018); Anri Sala: o momento presente, Instituto Moreira Salles, Sao Paulo (2017); Clocked Perspective, Museo Jumex, Mexico City (2017); Anri Sala, Museo Tamayo, Mexico City (2017); The Last Resort, Kaldor Public Art Projects, Sydney (2017); Anri Sala: Answer Me, New Museum, New York (2016); No Names, No Title, Tel Aviv Museum, Israel (2015); The Present Moment (in D), Haus der Kunst, Munich, Germany (2014); Air Cushioned Ride, CAC Centro de Arte Contemporáneo de Málaga, Spain (2013); Anri Sala, Centre Georges Pompidou, Paris (2012); Anri Sala, Louisiana Museum of Modern Art, Humlebæk, Denmark (2012); Anri Sala, Musée d’art contemporain de Montréal, Canada (2011); Anri Sala, Serpentine Gallery, London (2011); Anri Sala, The National Museum of Art, Osaka, Japan (2011); Creating Space Where There Appears To Be None, About Change Collection, Berlin (2010); Purchase Not by Moonlight, Museum of Contemporary Art North Miami (2009) and Contemporary Arts Center, Cincinnati, United States (2008); Dammi i Colori, Daadgalerie, Berlin (2005); Entre chien et loup / When the Night Calls it a Day, Musée d’Art moderne de la Ville de Paris and Deichtorhallen Hamburg, Germany (2004), among many others.
+Recent selected solo exhibitions include: Anri Sala, Castello di Rivoli Museo d’Arte Contemporanea, Turin, Italy (2019); The Last Resort, Garage Museum of Contemporary Art, Moscow (2018); Anri Sala: o momento presente, Instituto Moreira Salles, Sao Paulo, Brazil (2017); Clocked Perspective, Museo Jumex, Mexico City (2017); Anri Sala, Museo Tamayo, Mexico City (2017); The Last Resort, Kaldor Public Art Projects, Sydney (2017); Anri Sala: Answer Me, New Museum, New York (2016); No Names, No Title, Tel Aviv Museum, Israel (2015); The Present Moment (in D), Haus der Kunst, Munich, Germany (2014); Air Cushioned Ride, CAC Centro de Arte Contemporáneo de Málaga, Spain (2013); Anri Sala, Centre Georges Pompidou, Paris (2012); Anri Sala, Louisiana Museum of Modern Art, Humlebæk, Denmark (2012); Anri Sala, Musée d’art contemporain de Montréal, Canada (2011); Anri Sala, Serpentine Gallery, London (2011); Anri Sala, The National Museum of Art, Osaka, Japan (2011); Creating Space Where There Appears To Be None, About Change Collection, Berlin (2010); Purchase Not by Moonlight, Museum of Contemporary Art North Miami (2009) and Contemporary Arts Center, Cincinnati, United States (2008); Dammi i Colori, Daadgalerie, Berlin (2005); Entre chien et loup / When the Night Calls it a Day, Musée d’Art moderne de la Ville de Paris, and Deichtorhallen Hamburg, Germany (2004).

-His work has been included in group exhibitions such as: Strange Days: Memories of the Future, The Store X, 180 [The Strand], London (2018); Par amour du jeu 1998-2018, Magasins Généraux, Pantin, France (2018); Faith Love Hope, Kunsthaus Graz, Austria (2018); All That We Have In Common, The Museum of Contemporary Art Skopje, Republic of Macedonia (2018); The Creative Act: Performance, Process, Presence, Guggenheim Abu Dhabi, United Arab Emirates (2017); Life Itself: on the question of what it essentially is; its materialities, its characteristics, Moderna Museet, Stockholm (2016); Prophetia, Fundació Joan Miró, Barcelona, Spain (2015); The Vincent Award 2014, Gemeentemuseum Den Haag, The Hague, The Netherlands (2014); One on One, KW Institute for Contemporary Art, Berlin (2013); One Sixth of the Earth (Ecologies of Image), Museo de Arte Contemporáneo de Castilla y León, Spain (2012); French Window: Looking at Contemporary Art through the Marcel Duchamp Prize, Mori Art Museum.
-Tokyo (2011); Haunted: Contemporary Photography/Video/Performance, Guggenheim Museum, New York (2010); Holbein to Tillmans, Schaulager Münchenstein and Kunstmuseum Basel, Switzerland (2009); Archive Fever: Uses of the Document in Contemporary Art, International Center of Photography, New York (2008); Entre Fronteiras = Between Borders, MARCO Museo de Arte Contemporánea de Vigo, Spain (2007); Reprocessing Reality, MoMA PS1, New York (2006), among many others.
+His work has also been exhibited widely in group shows such as: Scènes dans une bulle de crystal – Seen in a cristal ball, Galerie Chantal Crousel, Paris (2019); Strange Days: Memories of the Future, The Store X, 180 The Strand, London (2018); Par amour du jeu 1998-2018, Magasins Généraux, Pantin, France (2018); Faith Love Hope, Kunsthaus Graz, Austria (2018); All That We Have In Common, The Museum of Contemporary Art Skopje, Republic of North Macedonia (2018); The Creative Act: Performance, Process, Presence, Guggenheim Abu Dhabi, United Arab Emirates (2017); Life Itself: on the question of what it essentially is; its materialities, its characteristics, Moderna Museet, Stockholm (2016); Prophetia, Fundació Joan Miró, Barcelona, Spain (2015); The Vincent Award 2014, Gemeentemuseum Den Haag, The Hague, The Netherlands (2014); One on One, KW Institute for Contemporary Art, Berlin (2013); One Sixth of the Earth (Ecologies of Image), Museo de Arte Contemporáneo de Castilla y León, Spain (2012); French Window: Looking at Contemporary Art through the Marcel Duchamp Prize, Mori Art Museum, Tokyo (2011); Haunted: Contemporary Photography/Video/Performance, Guggenheim Museum, New York (2010); Holbein to Tillmans, Schaulager Münchenstein and Kunstmuseum Basel, Switzerland (2009); Archive Fever: Uses of the Document in Contemporary Art, International Center of Photography, New York (2008); Entre Fronteiras = Between Borders, MARCO Museo de Arte Contemporánea de Vigo, Spain (2007); Reprocessing Reality, MoMA PS1, New York (2006), among others.